-Other alternative methods such as the assessment of leachate treatment and liner systems will not be assessed in the EA.
-This is because WM has pre-determined that leachate will be collected and trucked to the Napanee Water Pollution Control Plant for treatment to MOE standards.
+An assessment of leachate treatment alternatives will be assessed in the EA.
+Other alternative methods, such as the assessment of liner systems, will not be assessed in the EA.

 In regards to leachate management systems, WM is required to meet the design and performance standards of O. Reg 232/98 for liner, leachate collection and final cover system designs.
 Landfill gas management requirements for the new landfill footprint are also mandated by O. Reg.
 232/98 and O. Reg.
 216/08, i.e., use of an active gas collection system.
 Other system components, such as stormwater management, will be determined once preliminary conceptual design plans have been formulated.